RandomDeveloper1234/Test/troubleshooting.md

 - **whatToWrite**: It's of type string, and it's obligatory to assign a value to it.
 Assign what you want to be written in the Entry to it.
 - **entry**: It's of type AppiumElement, and it's not obligatory to assign a value to it.
 The default value is null.
 Assign null to it or leave it if you don't want the Entry to be clicked (maybe then nothing gets written and the test fails).
 Assign the Entry to it if you want it to be clicked before text input is sent to the emulator.
 - **actions**: It's of type Actions, and it's not obligatory to assign a value to it.
 Assign a value to it if you use these methods a lot, and you want them to use the same Actions class, instead of too many Actions classes for no reason.

+### Testing if a view's text changed
+Sometimes a button is pressed and then another views' text changes.
+To test if it actually changed, first before pressing the button get the view's text.
+Which you do by first finding it with a method, and then getting it's text value by doing this: **string text = aView.GetAttribute("text");**.
+Then after pressing the button get the text value again and compare it with the earlier one.

+## Other information
+### How the methods run in MSTest
+In MSTest for every test method in a test class a new copy of the test class is made to run the method.
+So to have variables that you can use for all methods you have to make them static.
+Also instead of the constructor which will run once for every test method, use a method